|

 3dsmaxresources.com - articles, tutorials

-Youtube demo of 3ds Max Reactor Physics
+demo of 3ds Max Reactor Physics

 Wikipedia list of movies made with 3DS Max